VespucciProject/Vespucci-docs/_posts/2016-07-05-normalization.md

 **Z-score**

-Z-score normalization takes the mean value of a spectra and compares every point to that and the standard deviation of all points, creating a scale based on standard deviation.
+Z-score normalization takes the mean value of a spectrum and compares every point to that and the standard deviation of all points, creating a scale based on standard deviation.
+It also normalizes spectra by columns.

 **Standard Normal Variate**

+Standard Normal Variate is much like Z-score normalization, except that it normalizes spectra by rows, and it takes the mean value and standard deviation of all points at a particular wavenumber in *all* spectra.

 **Peak Intensity**

+Peak intensity normalization takes a user-defined wavenumber range and makes the height of any peak in that range 1.

 **Scale Spectra**

+The scale spectra option allows a user to multiply a spectra by any desired value: 100, -1, etc. Scaling by -1 allows one to invert negative peaks.

 **Absolute Value**